abstractitptyltd/abstractit-puppet/README.md

 On a puppet master it manages the puppet master, passenger, a few dependencies, their versions, hiera and some basic config.
 It can also optionally manage a module environment (or environments) and a hiera repo with r10k and puppetdb.

-It's useful because i believe puppet needs to be managed just as much as any other service in your environment.
+I believe Puppet needs to be managed just as explicitly as any other service in your environment.
 It may not be the best way to do it but it's how I do it and it works for me.
 This module is how I manage puppet for my clients so it gets extensive testing in production and in my vagrant based development environments.
-If it works for you thats awesome, if it doesn't let me know or send me a pull request.
+If it works for you, awesome!
+If not, let me know *or send me a pull request*.

 ##Setup